anc95/writely/README.md

 # Writely (Beta)
-> Bring the power of Notion AI to everywhere
+> Let's bring the power of Notion AI to everywhere!

 ![](./assets/logo.png)